lkesteloot/unsong/unsong.md

 “Join the crew?!”

 “I was just getting to that, dammit!” said James.
 He turned to Ana.
 “I’ll be honest.
 We didn’t save you because we’re nice people.
 We saved you because we’re still working on using this ship to its full capacity.
 Captain says that the yellow sail needs some kind of special kabbalistic Name to work.
 You seem to know a Name that can summon winds.
 Sounds like it’s worth a shot.
 You want to join us?
-Pay is…well, you’d be a full partner.
+Pay is... well, you’d be a full partner.
 A few years and you’d be set for life.”

 Ana thought for a second.
 It was almost too perfect.
 Escape San Francisco, escape UNSONG, go somewhere nobody could find her.
 She tried not to sound overly enthusiastic.
 “What’s the work, exactly?”